-As required by PA-097-0609 a list of employees expected to receive compensation greater than $150,000 is available six days prior to approval of its annual budget.
-Within 6 business days after approving the annual budget, the Park District is required to make available a list of all employees that are expected to receive compensation of greater than $75,000.
+As required by PA-097-0609 a list of employees expected to receive a total compensation greater than $150,000 is available six days prior to approval of the annual budget.
+Within 6 business days after approving the annual budget, the Park District is required to make available a list of all employees that are expected to receive a total compensation of greater than $75,000.
 Compensation includes salary, health insurance, a housing allowance, a vehicle allowance, a clothing allowance, bonuses, loans, vacation days granted, and sick days granted.

-The compensation information detailed above can be found at the Park District of Highland Park Administrative Offices located at 636 Ridge Road Highland Park, IL 60035 or by emailing the Executive Director, Brian Romes at [email protected] to request an electronic copy.
+The compensation information detailed above can be found at the Park District of Highland Park Administrative Offices located at 636 Ridge Road Highland Park, IL 60035 or by emailing the Director of Human Resources and Workplace Development, Laurel Hall, at [email protected] or the Deputy Director, Mitch Carr, at [email protected] to request an electronic copy.

 In 2019, the Illinois General Assembly passed Public Act 101-0504.
 The law requires IMRF to post certain employer cost and participation information on its website.
 IMRF will update these reports annually.